TimWhiting/microcode-v2/README.md

 ## What happened to MicroCode v1 and its cool features?

-We soon will be removing the [MicroCode v1] (https://aka.ms/microcode) web site.
-We will bring back the following features from MicroCode v1:
+While we soon will retire the [MicroCode v1](https://aka.ms/microcode) web site, but we will bring back the following features from MicroCode v1:

--   Numbers via 1-5 counting dots (instead of decimal notation)
+-   Option to to use 1-5 counting dots, instead of decimal notation, for beginners.
 -   Jacdac services
 -   Robot cars
 -   Localization